asitaslan/AsitAslan/README.md

-<h3 align="center">Hi 👋, I'm Aşıt.
-I was born in Ağrı.
+<h3 align="center">Hi 👋 all, I'm Aşıt.</h3>
+<h6> I was born in Ağrı.
 I grown up at that city untill 18 age.
 Then I lived in İzmir and work there as a cook almost two years.
 After that I decided go university and I started at Karabuk University department of Computer engineering.
 I graduated in June 2021.
 After my graduated I began work as a freelancer with Django.
 I am developing back-end with Python Django framework.
 I have already finished a big project with django and deploy back-end with ngnx,gunicorn and docker on DigitalOcean.
 I am using PostreSql for database and using Git on Ubuntu.
 Now I am trying improve my front-end skill and iOS skill.
 I've got a techcareer iOS bootcamp certificate.
-For more information you are curious about me, you can contact me at the contact information below.</h3>
+For more information you are curious about me, you can contact me at the contact information below.</h6>
-<h3 align="center">Back-end and iOS Developer</h3>

 - 🔭 I’m currently working on **Mobile project which I took as a freelance**

-- 🌱 I’m currently learning and working on **Patika.Dev front-end patika like react**
+- 🌱 I’m currently learning and working on **Data science with Python numpy and pandas libraries**

 - 📝 I regularly write articles on [https://medium.com/@asitaslan95](https://medium.com/@asitaslan95)

-- 💬 Ask me about **Django and iOS Swift**
+- 💬 Ask me about **Django and iOS**

 - 📫 How to reach me **asitaslan95@gmail.com**